 7. Use Hangs and Blocks to Pinpoint Weaknesses

 While learning the full snatch and clean is needed to compete and maximize performance, many lifters spend far too little time performing hanging and block variations.
-As discussed in this article, hang and block training offer a lifter to pinpoint their specific weaknesses in the pull, turnover, etc and can help to improve the lagging components of the overall lift.
+Hang and block training offer a lifter to pinpoint their specific weaknesses in the pull, turnover, etc and can help to improve the lagging components of the overall lift.

 8. Train with Better Lifters